 There are many positions in football.
 All of these positions have specific roles and responsibilities.

-Some players can run and catch the football; others are not.
-It’s important to know what each player does, such as the quarterback, to help you better understand how the game is played.
+Some players can run and catch the football; others cannot.
+Knowing what each player does, such as the quarterback, is important to help you better understand how the game is played.

 We’ve made a complete guide on positions on both the offensive and defensive sides of the ball.
 View the positions guide here.